RuneSchool/RuneSchool.github.io/_posts/2025-1-27-better-shavian.md

 ![Consonants](/assets/images/New/consonants.png)

-I have only changed what I deemed necessary to change.
+I have kept these the same as Shavian and only changed what I deemed necessary to change.

 In order, you can see the changes: